haraka/haraka.github.io/manual/plugins/queue/smtp_proxy.md

   * enable\_tls=[true|yes|1]

-    Enable TLS with the forward host (if supported)
+    Enable TLS with the forward host (if supported).
+TLS uses options from the tls plugin.

   * auth\_type=[plain|login]